c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 #### Alignment

 A non-packed struct has the alignment of the member that has the highest alignment.
 A packed struct has alignment 1.
 See [align attribute](#attributes) for details on changing the alignment.

+#### Flexible array member

+The last member of a struct may be a flexible array member.
+This is a placeholder for an unknown length array.
+A struct must have at least one other member other than the flexible array member.

+The syntax of the flexible array member is the same as arrays of inferred length: `Type[*]`.
+The member will contribute to alignment as if it was a one element array.

+#### Struct memory layout and size

+The members of a struct is laid out in memory in order of declaration.
+Each member will be placed at the first offset aligned to the type of the member.
+This may cause padding to occur between members.

+Finally, the end of the struct will be padded so that the size is a multiple of its alignment.

+#### Inline
+TODO

 ### Union types